onflow/developer-grants/README.md

 We want to accelerate creation of technical education material to support Flows developers.
 Some of these projects might require research (e.g. surveying), collaboration with builders and more.

-## How do we support you?

-We distribute FLOW tokens to help development on grant projects in a sustainable way.
-The amount and distribution timeline is determined on a project basis, by consideration of the project milestones.

 ## How to apply?

 Create a new issue using the ["Grant Application"](https://github.com/onflow/developer-grants/issues/new?assignees=alxflw&labels=in+review&template=grant-application.md&title=) issue template.
 Make sure to fill out all the details!